 Experience has shown us that adults following gymnastic strength training regimens frequently injure themselves.
 We will practise a range of extremely effective rehabilitation–treatment exercises to address these kinds of problems.
 As well, there are a number of stretching exercise that actively assist in recovery and we will do these, too.

-If you have some experience in stretching, jump in here.
-Whilst there is no requirement to have prior experience in Stretch Therapy, please note that ST for Performance has a focus on stronger forms in the Stretch Therapy system.
+ST for Performance is an entry-point workshop – there is no requirement to have prior experience in Stretch Therapy.
+However, please note that ST for Performance has a focus on stronger forms in the Stretch Therapy system.

 How do I register?

 View the workshops schedule to find an ST for Performance workshop, then follow the links to register!